 Verse 9: "When the large crowd of the Jews learned that Jesus was there, they came, not only on account of him but also to see Lazarus, whom he had raised from the dead."

 This study takes place just before and during the Passover Feast.
 Many people had seen Jesus raise Lazarus from the dead, and some had rushed to tell the authorities.

 Thousands of people at the Feast had heard about Jesus raising Lazarus from the dead, and were hoping to see both Jesus and Lazarus.

 The Scripture relating to the "Plot to kill Lazarus," is often referred to among scholars as, "John's Irony."
-Irony, in this case, being the opposite of what is expected.
+The Irony, in this case, being the opposite of the expected.

-The Chief Priests had no valid reason for plotting Lazarus death.
-All we are told is that Lazarus was raised from the dead by Jesus, and that they were also close friends.
-We are given no other reason for their hatred for Lazarus.
+The Chief Priests had no valid reason for plotting Lazarus' death.
+Lazarus was raised from the dead by Jesus, and they were close, and we are given no other reason for their hatred for Lazarus.

-As we will see later in this study, Jesus warned His Followers to expect abuse, persecution, and even death, and His infallible Words have proven true.
+As we will see in a later study, Jesus warned His Followers to expect abuse, persecution, and even death, and His infallible Words have proven true.

 There are those in today's world, thousands of years later, who seek to destroy anyone who claims to know Jesus.